 common symptoms I see are:

-- Pain: generalized pain, in muscles and joints with
+- Pain: generalized pain, in muscles and

 - Fatigue: fatigue is constant, with associated insomnia